thunderbiscuit/cashu-client/README.md

     - [x] NUT-04
     - [x] NUT-05
     - [x] NUT-06
-    - [ ] NUT-07
+    - [x] NUT-07
     - [ ] NUT-08
     - [ ] NUT-09
 - [ ] 2.
 Well tested
 - [ ] 3.
 Well documented
 - [ ] 4.
 Usable in KMP projects (JVM and iOS platforms)

 The library is not currently available on Maven Central and is certainly not production ready (hence the package name `me.tb`).
-If it ever grows into more than a personal side-project I would release under a different package name.
+If it ever grows into more than a personal side-project I would release under a different group ID.

 To build locally and deploy to your local Maven repository, see the [build instructions](#build-instructions).